marcosena/marcosena/README.md

 [about-url]: https://about.me/marcosena
 [about-shield]: https://img.shields.io

-## I'm a Consultant, a Analyst, a Software Engineer.
+## I'm a Consultant, a Analyst, a Developer and Software Architect.

 I have been using .NET since its first introduction.
 Today I proudly live in Naples, Italy.
 I work as developer and I am involved in designing and developing solutions for the Microsoft ecosystem, building applications for Desktop, Mobile and Web.